Woodbury Township, Bedford County, Pennsylvania

-Woodbury Township is a township in Bedford County, Pennsylvania, United States.
+Woodbury Township is a township that is located in Bedford County, Pennsylvania, United States.
 As of the 2020 census, the population was 1,181.

 Geography

 Woodbury Township is located in northern Bedford County and is bordered by Blair County to the north.
 It is part of the area known as Morrisons Cove.

 The township's eastern border follows the crest of Tussey Mountain.
 The borough of Woodbury is located near the center of the township but is separate from it.

 According to the United States Census Bureau, Woodbury Township has a total area of 60.7 sqkm, of which 0.06 sqkm, or 0.09%, is water.

 Recreation

-Portions of the Pennsylvania State Game Lands Number 41 are located along the western border of the township and portions of Game Lands Number 73 are located along the eastern end of the township..
+Portions of the Pennsylvania State Game Lands Number 41 are located along the western border of the township and portions of Game Lands Number 73 are located along the eastern end of the township.